mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

     *Good:* Lets other groups think about this problem and evolve complex backend solutions while maintaining stable frontend API

     *Bad:* Complex to write and deploy.
 Probably not free.
-Hides data behind an intermediary.
+Introduces an intermediary between us and our data.

 4.  **New Formats for Scientific Data:** Design a new format, optimized for scientific data in the cloud